 Unfortunately, in the absence of proper care, those with undiagnosed and untreated co-occurring disorders can quickly become vulnerable and suffer consequences like homelessness, incarceration and suicide.

 As a nation we need to become better educated on mental illness and substance abuse.
 We must go beyond debating the use of Narcan and the pros and cons of funding mental health services to find real solutions.
 We need to seek ways to:

 - Remove the shame for those debilitated by substance abuse and mental illness.

 - Identify support for those with mental illness so they can avoid reaching out to alcohol and drugs as an ineffective way of coping.

 - Provide affordable and accessible treatment services for those in need.

 - Integrated treatment that addresses both the substance abuse and mental illness simultaneously is making a positive difference in the lives of many struggling with co-occurring disorder.

 It is important to understand, however, that recovery is not linear and ongoing support to manage both conditions through a continuum of care is key to making a meaningful change.
 And, like Lovato, who is said to have sought recovery treatment in the past, relapse remains an oftentimes common situation.
 In those instances, individuals should be accepted, encouraged and treated compassionately as they continue their journey toward recovery.

-Laura Mueller is Director of Admissions of Rose Hill Center, which provides a residential rehabilitation program for adults with mental illness.
+Laura Mueller is Director of Admissions of Rose Hill Center, which provides a residential rehabilitation services for adults with mental illness.